List of vice governors of Cebu

-The current vice governor is Hilario Davide III, under Liberal Party.
-He previously served as Governor of Cebu for two consecutive terms from 2013 to 2019 and was a member of the City Council representing Cebu City's North District from 2004 to 2007 and again from 2007 to 2010.
+The current vice governor is Glenn Soco of One Cebu.

 History

 On June 18, 1898, then President Emilio Aguinaldo promulgated a decree delegating Julio A. Llorente and Segundo Singson as Vice Governor of the Cebu province.

 From an appointive position, the office of the Vice Governor become an elective post.
 The first election to vote for the Vice Governor was conducted in 1959 where Francisco Remotigue won, becoming the first elected Cebu Vice Governor.

+In May 2011, Agnes Magpale, niece of former Vice Governor Priscillano D. Almendras, became the first female Vice Governor after succeeding to the office upon the death of incumbent Gregorio Sanchez Jr. She was elected to two full terms in her own right in 2013 and 2016.
+Hilario Davide III won as Vice Governor in 2019 and 2022, although his running mates Magpale and Ace Durano both lost to Garcia.

+In 2025 Cebu local elections, Board Member Glenn Soco of 1Cebu defeated independent candidate and former Department of the Interior and Local Government (DILG) Undersecretary Joselito Ruiz.
+However, Soco's running mate Garcia lost to neophyte Pam Baricuatro of PDP.

 List of Vice Governors of Cebu

-The following is the list of past and incumbent Cebu Vice Governors:
+The following is the list of past and incumbent Vice Governors of the Province of Cebu: